HSA investment options–save or grow your money.

 Cash account (default account)

-After you have $1,500 in your cash account, excess funds are automatically transferred in $100 increments into an interest-bearing, FDIC-insured account.
-Funds are automatically transferred between the cash and interest-bearing accounts as cash account funds increase or decrease.
+After you have reached $1,000 in your cash account you have the option to transfer excess funds in $100 increments into an interest-bearing, FDIC-insured account.
+In order for funds to transfer you must log in to your online account and ‘opt in.’
+Once 'opted in' funds are automatically transferred between the cash and interest-bearing accounts as cash account funds increase or decrease.
 Interest rates are variable.

 This is where your investing flexibility becomes a reality.
 At any time, you may invest funds from your interest-bearing account in a wide variety of mutual fund options.